swinslow/plugfest2-sboms/zephyr-west-spdx/charge-controller-firmware/Readme.md

-# Zephyr west spdx -- hello-world
+# Zephyr west spdx -- charge-controller-firmware

 Build analysis SBOM, created using `west spdx` command built into Zephyr as of v2.6.0